The wave of marketplace startups

 - How to validate your Minimal Viable Product (MVP) for startups

 This article covers the fundamental knowledge about the marketplace, but it's our first article to embark on a series of marketplace development.
-In the following posts, we will go deeper into listed technical concerns on the marketplace tech stacks and architectures, which is based on our experience in developing custom software and marketplace MVP over the years.
+In the following posts, we will go deeper into listed technical concerns on the marketplace tech stacks and architectures, which are based on our experience in developing custom software and marketplace MVP over the years.
 We hope it will ease your journey to accomplish your vital goals.

 - Li Jin, The Marketplace Glossary, Feb 2020.